 Kezia Barker is Lecturer in Geography in the Department of Geography at Birkbeck, University of London, UK.

-Robert Francis is Reader in Ecology in the Department of Geography, King's College London, UK.
+Robert A. Francis is Reader in Ecology in the Department of Geography, King's College London, UK.